rm-hull/luma.led_matrix/doc/python-usage.rst

 so the same text assignment (python slicing paradigms) can be use here as well - see the earlier section for further details.

+The underlying device is exposed as attribute :py:attr:`device`, so methods such as :py:attr:`show`, :py:attr:`hide` and :py:attr:`contrast` are available.

 Next-generation APA102 NeoPixels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 APA102 RGB neopixels are easier to control that WS2812 devices - they are driven